ishan-aggarwal/low_level_design_by_ishan/README.md

 ### Creational

 Discover design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.

 ### Structural

 Explore patterns that focus on simplifying the composition of classes or objects, emphasizing the composition of classes or objects.

 ### Behavioral

 Learn patterns that concentrate on algorithms and the assignment of responsibilities between objects, promoting flexibility.

 ## Low-Level Design Problems

 Each directory in this module corresponds to a specific low-level design problem.
 Inside each directory, you'll find a comprehensive solution along with explanations, diagrams, and code samples.

-### Apply Coupons on Shopping Cart

-...

-### Design Amazon Locker

-...

-### Design Null Object Handler

-...

-### Pen Design

-...

-### Design Splitwise

-...

-### Design TicTacToe

-...

-### Others

-...

-### Rate Limiter

-...

-### Service Orchestrator

-...

-### Newsletter Subscription

-...

-### Request Scheduler

-...

-## Contribution Guidelines

 If you have a new design problem to add or want to improve existing solutions, follow our [contribution guidelines](CONTRIBUTING.md).
 We welcome contributions from the community to make this repository a valuable resource for everyone.

 ## Show your Support

 If you find this repository helpful or have suggestions for improvement, don't forget to ⭐️ it!
 Your support keeps this project active and encourages further development.

 Happy coding! 🚀